marcoagpinto/aoo-mozilla-en-dict/README.md

 The dictionaries in this repository are the most recent versions available, making it easier for developers to take the .AFF and .DIC files to use them in projects with proofing — or spellchecking — functionalities.

-I <B>(Marco Pinto)</B> am only improving the en_GB.
+I <B>(Marco Pinto)</B> am only improving the en_GB and en_ZA.
 Kevin Atkinson maintains the en_AU, en_US and en_CA.
 Please contact Kevin directly for the latter three: https://github.com/en-wl/wordlist, http://wordlist.aspell.net.
-Dwayne Bailey no longer maintains the en_ZA, and I have done a few fixes in it myself.
+Dwayne Bailey no longer maintains the en_ZA.

 I will release regular updates.
 AOO/LO admins may disable automatic updates so that when you install their package, you won't be prompted to update the dictionaries.